Heads: 0

 Probability and Basic Mathematics

-So, now you have an idea of the purposes for which you can use this coin and how it works.
-Let's talk a little about probability and why a coin always provides a same-side flips result.
+So, now you have an idea of the purposes for which you can use “Flip a Coin Online” and how it works.
+Let’s talk a little about probability and why a coin always provides a same-side flips result.

 I taught mathematics at a school for 3-4 years, and probability is my favorite topic.